 Another important part of our role involves facilitating capacity assessments for people with communication disorders.
 We work closely with colleagues in social care to empower patients to understand information and communicate their decisions regarding important life choices.
 (This can include but is not limited to decisions about having modified diet and fluids or alternative feeding).

 Communication input could include:

-- we run a variety of groups for different client groups such as people who have a stammer, and aphasia and for people with Parkinson’s disease voice changes.
+- We run a variety of groups for different client groups such as for people who have a stammer, aphasia and for people with Parkinson’s disease voice changes.

-Provide consultation to patients, families and the care team regarding:
+Provide consultation to patients, families and the care team re:

-- Develop strategies in the area of communication skills to support the patient’s role in decision making, maintain social closeness and assist the patient in achieving the fulfilment of end-of-life goals
+- Develop strategies in area of communication skills to support the patient’s role in decision making, maintain social closeness and assist patient in achieving fulfilment of end-of-life goals.

-Any concerns are escalated within the home initially, and incident reports are completed as appropriate, if issues persist we would refer to the safeguarding team.
+Any concerns are escalated within the home initially (where relevant), and incident reports completed as appropriate, we would refer onto the safeguarding team where indicated.

 Whilst we can support with non-compliance issues, once we have made recommendations it is ultimately the responsibility of the care home to implement these.

 Care home training is not currently available we are working with parties to develop this.
 Please contact us on 0115 8834707 if you would like more information.